UIUC-iSchool-DataStories/is457_fall2024/week13/lecture13p2.md

  * we will give you a 3 minute and 1 minute warning and then we will play you off!

 notes:
-We have a very tight schedule for these two days so we will cut you off with the oscar music :)
+We have a tight schedule for these two days so we will cut you off with the oscar music :)

 Make sure you have practiced your talk several times before the in person presentation